DataFire/Integrations/integrations/generated/google_monitoring/README.md

     * items [Option](#option)
   * packed `boolean`: Whether to use alternative packed wire representation.
   * typeUrl `string`: The field type URL, without the scheme, for message or enumeration types.
 Example: "type.googleapis.com/google.protobuf.Timestamp".

+### GetNotificationChannelVerificationCodeRequest
+* GetNotificationChannelVerificationCodeRequest `object`: The GetNotificationChannelVerificationCode request.
+  * expireTime `string`: The desired expiration time.
+If specified, the API will guarantee that the returned code will not be valid after the specified timestamp; however, the API cannot guarantee that the returned code will be valid for at least as long as the requested time (the API puts an upper bound on the amount of time for which a code may be valid).
+If omitted, a default expiration will be used, which may be less than the max permissible expiration (so specifying an expiration may extend the code's lifetime over omitting an expiration, even though the API does impose an upper limit on the maximum expiration that is permitted).

+### GetNotificationChannelVerificationCodeResponse
+* GetNotificationChannelVerificationCodeResponse `object`: The GetNotificationChannelVerificationCode request.
+  * code `string`: The verification code, which may be used to verify other channels that have an equivalent identity (i.e. other channels of the same type with the same fingerprint such as other email channels with the same email address or other sms channels with the same number).
+  * expireTime `string`: The expiration time associated with the code that was returned.
+If an expiration was provided in the request, this is the minimum of the requested expiration in the request and the max permitted expiration.

 ### Group
 * Group `object`: The description of a dynamic collection of monitored resources.
 Each group has a filter that is matched against monitored resources and their associated metadata.
 If a group's filter matches an available monitored resource, then that resource is a member of that group.
 Groups can contain any number of monitored resources, and each monitored resource can be a member of any number of groups.Groups can be nested in parent-child hierarchies.
 The parentName field identifies an optional parent for each group.
 If a group has a parent, then the only monitored resources available to be matched by the group's filter are the resources contained in the parent group.
 In other words, a group contains the monitored resources that match its filter and the filters of all the group's ancestors.
 A group without a parent can contain any monitored resource.For example, consider an infrastructure running a set of instances with two user-defined tags: "environment" and "role".
 A parent group has a filter, environment="production".
 A child of that parent group has a filter, role="transcoder".
 The parent group contains all instances in the production environment, regardless of their roles.
 The child group contains instances that have the transcoder role and are in the production environment.The monitored resources contained in a group can change at any moment, depending on what resources exist and what filters are associated with the group and its ancestors.